pulumi/automation-api-examples/python/inline_program/README.md

 # Inline Program

-This program demonstrates how use Automation API with an `inline` Pulumi program.
+This program demonstrates how to use Automation API with an `inline` Pulumi program.
 Unlike traditional Pulumi programs, inline functions don't require a separate package on disk, with a `__main__.py` and `Pulumi.yaml`.
 Inline programs are just functions, can be authored in the same python file or be imported from anther package.
 This example deploys an AWS S3 website, with all the context and deployment automation defined in a single file.

 To run this example you'll need a few pre-reqs:
 1. A Pulumi CLI installation ([v2.10.1](https://www.pulumi.com/docs/get-started/install/versions/) or later)